-The Andover-Harvard Theological Library website provides online access to more than 1,400 finding aids (collection guides) by keyword.
-You may also wish to search HOLLIS or search HOLLIS for Archival Discovery (a catalog of archival resources from many Harvard libraries, including AHTL).
+The Harvard Divinity School Library website provides online access to more than 1,400 finding aids (collection guides) by keyword.
+You may also wish to search HOLLIS or search HOLLIS for Archival Discovery (a catalog of archival resources from many Harvard libraries, including HDS Library).

-To browse Andover-Harvard finding aids by collection type, please visit the Manuscripts and Archives page of this website.
+To browse Harvard Divinity School Library's finding aids by collection type, please visit the Manuscripts and Archives page of this website.

 Items in the rare book collections may be searched using the HOLLIS catalog, and are designated by the prefix, “Historical Collections.”
-It is also possible to browse or search within the Andover-Harvard rare book collections exclusively.
+It is also possible to browse or search within the Divinity Library's rare book collections exclusively.

 To request an item for use in the Reading Room, select “Request Item” and follow the prompts.

 New users will be prompted to create a HOLLIS Special Request account.
-Andover-Harvard staff will contact you when your materials are ready to use, and to set the day and time of your visit.
+Harvard Divinity School Library staff will contact you when your materials are ready to use, and to set the day and time of your visit.

-All materials in AHTL’s Special Collections are available for research to students, faculty, visiting scholars, and others with interest in these materials.
+All special collections materials are available for research to students, faculty, visiting scholars, and others with interest in these materials.
 No letters of introduction are necessary, though researchers must register for a HOLLIS Special Request account and present a photo ID.

-To request a group visit to view Special Collections materials please contact library staff at least one week in advance of your planned arrival.
+Because most material is stored offsite, we strongly recommend that you make an appointment at least two business days in advance of your visit.
+Walk-in requests may be accommodated based on staff availability and the location of materials but cannot be guaranteed.
+To request a group visit to view Special collections materials please contact library staff at least one week in advance of your planned arrival.

-Special Collections materials do not circulate and may only be used within the Reading Room.
+Special collections materials do not circulate and may only be used within our secure reading room.

-We encourage instructors to schedule a pre-class meeting with a librarian to discuss goals for the session and finalize the materials to be used.
+We encourage instructors to contact Research Services to schedule a pre-class meeting with a librarian to discuss goals for the session and finalize the materials to be used.
 Hands-on instruction in using and handling special collections is also provided.